d-terrell/Spotipi-Recreation/README.md

 - Lack of stabilizers to hold the Matrix bonnet made soldering difficult because the bonnet was uneven.

-- Uneven bonnet caused solder to slide into pin holes, making it challenging to remove the solder.
+- Uneven bonnet caused the solder to slide into pinholes, making it challenging to remove the solder.

 - Failed to remove undesired solder in pin holes.